Rana Muhammad Qasim Noon

-Rana Muhammad Qasim Noon (رانا محمد قاسم نون; born 10 November 1962) is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
-Previously, he was a member of the National Assembly from March 2016 to April 2018 and a member of the Provincial Assembly of the Punjab from 2002 to 2007.
+Rana Muhammad Qasim Noon (رانا محمد قاسم نون; born 10 November 1962) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024 and previously served in this position from August 2018 till August 2023 and from March 2016 to April 2018.
+He was a member of the Provincial Assembly of the Punjab as well as Provincial Minister Punjab from 2002 to 2007.

+Rana Muhammad Qasim has been appointed as Chairman Kashmir Committee and he took over the charge as on February 20, 2024.

 Early life and education

 Noon was born on 10 November 1962.

 He received MA degree in Political Science from Bahauddin Zakariya University in 1983.
 He received his L.L.B. degree in 1988 and MA degree in 1989, both from Bahauddin Zakariya University.